f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Auth Settings
 =============

-Each layer of F5OS has its own user and authentication management.
-This allows for a separate set of users that have access to the system controllers, and each chassis partition.
-You may define local users and/or remote authentication via LDAP & RADIUS.
-Active Directory and TACACS remote auth are not currently supported in the v1.1.x versions of the F5OS layer.
-These have been added to the v1.2.x F5OS release and are currently configurable via the CLI only.
-GUI configuration support for TACACS and Active Directory will be added in a subsequent release.
+The F5OS platform has its own user and authentication management configured under the **User Management** section of the GUI.
+This allows for a separate set of users that have access to the F5OS layer, which is configured separately from tenant authentication.
+You may define local users and/or remote authentication via LDAP, RADIUS, or TACACS.

-**Note: VELOS tenants running TMOS support Active Directory and TACACS for remote auth.
-The limitation is only for the F5OS v1.1.x platform layer.**

 .. image:: images/initial_setup_of_rseries_platform_layer/image32.png
   :align: center